Resin Obsession – Resin Art, Crafts & Jewelry Supplies › Forums › Whoops! › Getting bubbles out of cured resin

-This topic contains 1 reply, has 1 voice, and was last updated by Katherine Swift 9 months ago.
+- This topic has 1 reply, 1 voice, and was last updated 1 year ago by Katherine Swift.

 This question comes from the Resin Obsession blog from Patty: